NEU-Libraries/Workshops/Python/README.md

 ## Contact

-If you'd like to see this workshop run again or if you notice errors or issues, contact [Tom Hohenstein](mailto:t.hohenstein@northeastern.edu)
+If you'd like to see this workshop run again or if you notice errors or problems, contact [Tom Hohenstein](mailto:t.hohenstein@northeastern.edu) or create an issue.